zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER FIVE.md

 "About once every ten years," said Griphook with a rather nasty grin.

-Something really extraordinary had to be inside this top security vault, Harry was sure, and he leaned forward eagerly, expecting to see fabulous jewels at the very least -- but at first he thought it was empty.
+Something really extraordinary had to be inside this top security vault, Harry was sure, and he leaned forward eagerly, expecting to see ==fabulous== jewels at the very least -- but at first he thought it was empty.
 Then he noticed a grubby little package wrapped up in brown paper lying on the floor.
 Hagrid picked it up and tucked it deep inside his coat.
 Harry longed to know what it was, but knew better than to ask.

-"Come on, back in this infernal cart, and don't talk to me on the way back, it's best if I keep me mouth shut," said Hagrid.
+"Come on, back in this ==infernal== cart, and don't talk to me on the way back, it's best if I keep me mouth shut," said Hagrid.

 One wild cart ride later they stood blinking in the sunlight outside Gringotts.
 Harry didn't know where to run first now that he had a bag full of money.
 He didn't have to know how many Galleons there were to a pound to know that he was holding more money than he'd had in his whole life -- more money than even Dudley had ever had.